-The new Marine Safety Management Systems Regulations (MSMSR) are expected to come into force December 2023 with compliance required by no later than the 2026 operating season.
-This means subject operators must have an approved SMS and supporting certifications in place by 2026.
-An estimated timeline for creating, testing, implementing, and certifying your SMS is below.
+The new Marine Safety Management Systems Regulations (MSMSR) came into force July 2024 with compliance for most vessels required during the 2026 operating season.
+This means subject operators must be preparing to implement their SMS plans in 2025.

 Creating your SMS